 [Regulation 9 amended in Gazette 2 May 1995 p.
 1654.]

 9A.
-Minimum sizes for certain brands and earmark symbols
+Certain brands and earmarks, required size of

-(1) The brand on a horse or deer shall be not less than 100 millimetres long and 30 millimetres in height at the time when the brand is applied.
+(1) The brand on a horse or deer shall be not less than 100 mm long and 30 mm in height at the time when the brand is applied.

-(2) Subject to subregulation (2a), the brand for cattle or buffalo shall be not less than 150 millimetres long and 50 millimetres in height at the time when the brand is applied.
+(2) Subject to subregulation (2a), the brand for cattle or buffalo shall be not less than 150 mm long and 50 mm in height at the time when the brand is applied.

 (2a) The brand for buffalo, if applied to the horn, shall be of sufficient size to be clearly legible.

-(3) The earmark symbol for cattle or buffalo shall be not less than 12 millimetres across its maximum dimension at the time when the earmark symbol is applied.
+(3) The earmark symbol for cattle or buffalo shall be not less than 12 mm across its maximum dimension at the time when the earmark symbol is applied.

-(4) The earmark symbol for sheep, goats, deer or camelids shall be not less than 12 millimetres across its maximum dimension at the time when the earmark symbol is applied.
+(4) The earmark symbol for sheep, goats, deer or camelids shall be not less than 12 mm across its maximum dimension at the time when the earmark symbol is applied.

 [Regulation 9A inserted in Gazette 14 Sep 1973 p.
 3479; amended in Gazette 2 May 1995 p.
 1654-5.]

-10. Manner of applying brands to pigs
+10. Pigs, branding

 (1) Every brand applied to a pig shall be applied by means of a tattooing instrument which uses carbon black paste or such tattooing ink or dye of such colour as the Registrar may approve or direct.

 (2) The tattoo branding instrument shall consist of needles set in a metal block to form the 5 numerals constituting the registered brand.

-(3) Each symbol of the brand shall be 20 millimetres long by 12 millimetres wide with a minimum of 5 millimetres between each symbol.
+(3) Each symbol of the brand shall be 20 mm long by 12 mm wide with a minimum of 5 mm between each symbol.

 (4) Where —